 At the time, many people believed that a rabid wolf only attacked livestock but records show that this was not the case.
 In 1715 a rabid wolf wreaked havoc around Concoret, biting over twenty five people, several of whom died.
 In 1849, a fourteen year old boy from Châteaulin was attacked by a rabid wolf whose bite had already resulted in the deaths of two neighbours; fortunately he subdued the animal with an axe.
-A few years later, in 1851, hunters managed to capture and kill a wolf thought to have been responsible for up to forty attacks in the woods around the town of Quintin.
+A few years later, in 1851, hunters managed to capture and kill a wolf thought to have been responsible for up to forty attacks in the woods around Quintin.
 In 1872 in Plouguerneau, four cows were attacked by a rabid wolf, one of whom was almost completely devoured.
-When rabid wolves bit people it was popularly thought that they had only done so under the spell of a witch or sorcerer.
+When rabid wolves bit people it was popularly thought that they had only done so under the spell of a sorcerer.

 In 1811, the bounty was increased to 18 francs, payable upon presentation of the carcass or simply the head to the local Mayor; some forty years later the bounty increased to 30 francs for a male and 50 francs for a female.
 It was then still common practice for a dead wolf to be paraded around the streets on a cart or wheelbarrow before being hung from a suitable oak tree near a forest away from town.